Make-it-Real: Unleashing Large Multimodal Model for Painting 3D Objects with Realistic Materials: Details of Make-it-Real

-As illustrated in \cref{fig:ref_module}, we developed a pixel-level diffuse-referenced estimation module, building upon the foundations laid out in \cref{sup_b_1_texture_partition}.
-This module is inspired by a technique frequently employed by 3D artists, who often utilize diffuse maps as a reference to generate images of other material properties.
-Accordingly, we designate the known diffuse map as the query diffuse, and the diffuse corresponding to the region of interest in the material as the key diffuse.
+As illustrated in \Cref{fig:ref_module}, we developed a pixel-level albedo-referenced estimation module, building upon the foundations laid out in \Cref{sup_b_1_texture_partition}.
+This module is inspired by a technique frequently employed by 3D artists, who often utilize albedo maps as a reference to generate images of other material properties.
+Accordingly, we designate the known albedo map as the query albedo, and the albedo corresponding to the region of interest in the material as the key albedo.

-The process to precisely obtain the final SVBRDF maps is divided into four steps: 1) Initially, to address potential gaps in color intensity between the two diffuse maps, histogram equalization is employed to achieve a more uniform color distribution across the image.
-2) Subsequently, for each pixel on the query diffuse—termed a reference pixel—we seek the most similar neighboring color index on the key diffuse.
+The process to precisely obtain the final SVBRDF maps is divided into four steps: 1) Initially, to address potential gaps in color intensity between the two albedo maps, histogram equalization is employed to achieve a more uniform color distribution across the image.
+2) Subsequently, for each pixel on the query albedo—termed a reference pixel—we seek the most similar neighboring color index on the key albedo.
 Given the high dimensionality of both maps (typically 1024x1024 pixels), a brute-force approach to this search would be computationally prohibitive.
-To this end, we accelerate the pixel query process using a KD-Tree algorithm, which organizes the RGB values of the key map's diffuse into a KD-Tree for efficient nearest neighbor searches, reducing the computation time to under ten seconds.
+To this end, we accelerate the pixel query process using a KD-Tree algorithm, which organizes the RGB values of the key map's albedo into a KD-Tree for efficient nearest neighbor searches, reducing the computation time to under ten seconds.
 3) The third step involves using the obtained indices to obtain corresponding values from the rest of the material maps.
 4) Finally, by aggregating the query results for all material segments, we are able to generate the comprehensive spatially variant SVBRDF maps.